 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 This sheet talks about whether exposure to vaccines may increase the risk for birth defects over that background risk.
 This information should not take the place of medical care and advice from your health care provider.

 What are vaccines?

-Vaccines are given to help protect you from various diseases.
+Vaccines are given to help protect you from diseases.
 They are made from killed or weakened bacteria or virus.
 Vaccines cause your body’s immune system to make antibodies.
-Once these antibodies are made, your body has an easier job of stopping you from getting the disease if you are exposed in the future.
+Once these antibodies are made, your body has an easier job of stopping you from getting the disease if you are exposed to it in the future.

-A “live” vaccine is made from live viruses or bacteria that have been weakened.
+A “live” vaccine is made from viruses or bacteria that have been weakened.
 This causes the body to make protective antibodies but does not usually cause the infection.
 Live vaccines generally provide long-lasting protection with a single dose.
 Given the slight possibility that a live vaccine might cause the disease itself, live vaccines are not routinely given to pregnant women.

 An “inactivated” vaccine is made from viruses or bacteria that have been killed.
 An inactivated vaccine cannot cause the disease that it is given to prevent.
 Inactivated vaccines may require multiple doses and periodic boosters to provide the best protection.

 Which vaccines can be given safely in pregnancy?
 Which vaccines should not be given in pregnancy?